SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-dialog.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > Dialog

 A dialog is a visual element for focused interaction with the user, such as prompting the user for input or confirming actions.
-The user can move or resize a dialog.
+The user can move and resize a dialog.

 Displayed on top of other content, a dialog blocks interaction with other parts of the application.
-A dialog can be view-modal or application-modal.
-Multiple dialogs are stacked, and only the topmost dialog in each modality stack can be interacted with.
+A dialog can be context-modal or application-modal.
+Dialogs are stacked per modality, with only the topmost dialog in each stack being interactive.

+A dialog can be bound to a context (e.g., a part or view), displaying the dialog only if the context is visible and closing it when the context is disposed.
+Defaults to the calling context.

+A dialog is opened in the center of its context, if any, unless opened from the peripheral area.

 ### How to Open a Dialog
 To open a dialog, inject `WorkbenchDialogService` and invoke the `open` method, passing the component to display.